atazifor/tech_blog/content/posts/network-namespaces.md

 ### Using the Docker Image

 To get started, make sure you have Docker installed on your macOS system.
-If you haven't installed Docker yet, you can download it from the official Docker website (https://www.docker.com/products/docker-desktop).
+If you haven't installed Docker yet, you can download it from the official <a href="https://www.docker.com/products/docker-desktop" target="_blank">Docker website</a>.

 Next, we will create and use a Docker image that contains the required networking tools.
 The Docker image is based on the official Ubuntu base image and includes packages like `iproute2`, `ping`, `net-tools`, `dnsutils`, and `iptables`.
 These packages are essential for the tutorial as they allow you to perform various networking tasks within network namespaces.